 Any current year impact of COVID-19 on costs and revenues have been recognized in these consolidated financial statements.
-The overall financial impact of COVID-19 for fiscal 2021 included lost revenue that would have normally been generated from uninsured medical services and visitor traffic had those services not been cancelled, lost parking revenue as a result of parking being free for a portion of the year, increases in wages and benefits, additional equipment purchases and increased PPE and vaccination supplies usage.
+The overall financial impact of COVID-19 for fiscal 2022 included lost revenue that would have normally been generated from uninsured medical services and visitor traffic had those services not been cancelled, lost parking revenue as a result of parking being free for a portion of the year, increases in wages and benefits, additional equipment purchases and increased PPE, rapid test kits, and vaccination supplies usage.
 The financial impact has been captured in NS Health's consolidated statement of operations.
 The duration and impact of the COVID-19 pandemic on NS Health remains unclear at this time.
 It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of NS Health for future periods.

-Personal Protective Equipment (PPE) and Vaccination Supplies Inventory
+Personal Protective Equipment (PPE), rapid test kits and vaccination supplies inventory

-During fiscal 2021, NS Health procured PPE and vaccination inventory on behalf of DHW for numerous entities across the province.
-Title and control of this inventory lies with DHW and consequently pandemic stockpile inventory balances at March 31, 2021 have not been included in these consolidated financial statements.
-NS Health has recognized any expenses related to NS Health's consumption of both the PPE and vaccination inventory within these consolidated financial statements.
+During fiscal 2022, NS Health procured PPE, rapid test kits and vaccination supplies inventory on behalf of the Department of Health and Wellness for numerous entities across the province.
+Title and control of this inventory lies with the Department of Health and Wellness and consequently pandemic stockpile inventory balances, relating to this PPE, rapid test kits and vaccination inventory, have not been included in these consolidated financial statements.